mhamm84/ark-assignment/README.md

 ### Auth

-The API has basic authentication to it which the API is secured against.
+The API has basic authentication.
 Below are the users and passwords created for it:
 #### Admin
 - username: admin
 - password adminPass